iden3/iden3.github.io/mkdocs/docs/credentials/0.1/payment-request.md

 _Iden3PaymentRailsERC20RequestV1_ is a representation of payment data that can be used for setting request to multiple chains to pay only in ERC20 tokens.
 It has the same ideology with _Iden3PaymentRailsRequestV1_, but also it defines two additional fields: `tokenAddress` and `features`.
 Token address can be the address of any ERC20 token.
 Current recommended flow for client is to call function 'approve' on token contract and then _payERC20_ on payment contract, so it will send funds to recipient address.
 Features field can contain a list of EIPs that contract support.
-Now, on the client level we only supported feature is Permit [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
+Now, on the client level only supported feature is Permit [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
 In this case iw will be two calls to signer client but only one transaction to invoke the `payERC20Permit` function.

 Type field specification: